komuw/naz/documentation/sphinx-docs/introduction.rst

 3.3 Rate limiting
 =====================
-Sometimes you want to control the rate at which the client sends requests to an SMSC/server. naz lets you do this, by allowing you to specify a custom rate limiter.
-By default, naz uses a simple token bucket rate limiting algorithm implemented here.
+| Sometimes you want to control the rate at which the client sends requests to an SMSC/server. ``naz`` lets you do this, by allowing you to specify a custom rate limiter.
+| By default, naz uses a simple token bucket rate limiting algorithm implemented in ``naz.ratelimiter.SimpleRateLimiter``
-You can customize naz's ratelimiter or even write your own ratelimiter (if you decide to write your own, you just have to satisfy the BaseRateLimiter interface found here )
+| You can customize naz's ratelimiter or even write your own ratelimiter (if you decide to write your own, you just have to satisfy the ``naz.ratelimiter.BaseRateLimiter`` interface)
-To customize the default ratelimiter, for example to send at a rate of 35 requests per second.
+| To customize the default ratelimiter, for example to send at a rate of 35 requests per second.

 .. code-block:: python